2022 Buffalo shooting: Activity on chat logs and online diary

 The author of the online diary described himself as being socially isolated.
-He said, "I would like to say I had quite a normal childhood (<18) but that is not the case."
+He said, "I would like to [be able to] say I had quite a normal childhood (<18) but that is not the case."
 He also said, "It's not that I actually dislike other people, it's just that they make me feel so uncomfortable I've probably spent actual years of my life just being online.
 And to be honest I regret it.
-I didn't go to friend's houses often or go to any parties or whatever.
-Every day after school I would just go home and play games and watch YouTube, mostly by ."
-In another entry, he added: "If I could go back maybe I'd tell myself to get the fuck off 4chan ... and get an actual life."
+I didn't go to friends' houses often or go to any parties or whatever.
+Every day after school I would just go home and play games and watch YouTube, mostly by myself."
+In another entry, he added, "If I could go back maybe I'd tell myself to get the fuck off 4chan ... and get an actual life."
 At one point in the chat logs, the author describes killing and mutilating a cat.
 The chat logs include occasional suicidal ideation and self-doubt from the author.

-In a post dated December 9, 2021, he described staying in the emergency room of a hospital for 20 hours on May 28, 2021, as a result of stating his intention to commit murder–suicide in an online assignment for his economics class.
-He described the hospital stay as a very negative experience that encouraged him to take action.
-In other entries, he posted photos of modifications he made to his rifle so that it could be equipped with 30-round magazines, while acknowledging that this was illegal in New York.
+In other entries, he posted photos of modifications he made to his rifle so that it could be equipped with 30-round magazines, while acknowledging that this was illegal in New York state.
 He also posted details about obtaining other equipment for a planned attack, such as body armor and a helmet.

 About 30 minutes before the shooting began, invitations to the chatroom that hosted the online diary logs were sent to a small group of other Discord users.
-At least fifteen other users joined the chatroom after that point, who would have been able to view the chat logs.
+After that point, at least fifteen other users joined the chatroom and would have been able to view the chat logs.
 According to a Discord spokesperson, they found no indication that any other users were aware of the diary before that time.
-He also sent links to the Twitch livestream that would show the attack.
+The logs' author also sent others online messages containing links to the Twitch livestream which he would later use to show the attack.
 According to the message attached to the invite, Discord users could also view a livestream through the Discord chatroom, as opposed to the Twitch livestream.
 The chatroom was disabled when Discord learned about its alleged relationship to the shooting.

-Other than the online diary, chat logs were also retrieved from a second chatroom on Discord, which was dedicated to discussing weapons.
+Other than the online diary, chat logs related to the attack were also retrieved from a second chatroom on Discord where members primarily discussed weapons as a dedicated topic.
 There, the user reported to have been Gendron sought advice regarding equipment such as body armor.
-Prior to the shooting, the livestream footage quickly leaked to multiple forms of social media, including Facebook, Twitter, Instagram, and Reddit.
+Following the shooting, the livestream footage quickly leaked to multiple other social media sites, including Facebook, Twitter, Instagram, and Reddit.